CiscoDevNet/terraform-provider-intersight/website/docs/r/resourcepool_pool.html.markdown

 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.
+* `action`:(string) The pool is evaluated for resources with associated policies based on action.
+This action will help users to re-sync the resources for a pool.* `None` - The pool will not be considered for evaluation.* `ReEvaluate` - The resources in the pool will be re-evaluated against the server pool qualification associated with it.
 * `ancestors`:(Array)(ReadOnly) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.